What's new for corporations

 [2024-04-02 Budget]

-Manitoba data processing investment tax credits – These credits are eliminated effective for the 2025 tax year.
+Manitoba data processing investment tax credits – These credits are eliminated for the 2025 and later tax years.

 Manitoba interactive digital media tax credit – Expenses for eligible projects are to be claimed in the tax year in which they were incurred.
-A sub-category of qualifying corporations is established for Manitoba video game companies.
-Qualifying corporations in the new sub-category would be exempt from having to apply for a certificate of eligibility (pre-approval) before project work starts.
+The requirement that a corporation claim the credit on or before its filing due date for the tax year is eliminated.
+Some qualified corporations, in certain circumstances, will be exempt from having to apply for a certificate of eligibility (pre-approval) before project work begins.

 Newfoundland and Labrador